-- Pour into the prepared baking sheet and, with a spatula, carefully spread to fill the tray.
+- Pour the mixture into the prepared baking sheet and, with a spatula, carefully spread to fill the tray.

 - Remove from the oven and let cool to room temperature.

-- Next, make the Mascarpone Cream: In a medium heatproof bowl, whisk together the yolks and sugar.
+- In a medium heatproof bowl, whisk together the yolks and sugar.

 - Add the Marsala and brandy.

-- Place over a pan of boiling water, taking care that the bottom of the bowl doesn’t touch the water, and cook, stirring, until the mixture reaches 160 degrees on a cooking thermometer.
+- Place over a pan of boiling water.
+Make sure that the bottom of the bowl doesn’t touch the water.
+Cook until the mixture reaches 160 degrees F on a cooking thermometer.

-- Continue cooking and stirring until the mixture resembles a thick paste, about 5 minutes.
+- Continue cooking and stirring for about 5 minutes, until the mixture resembles a thick paste.

 - Remove and place the bowl inside a larger bowl of ice water.